 The program has had many successes, attracting students of varying backgrounds, producing hundreds of new computer games and providing some, like Emond, an opportunity to get real job experience.

-While fewer than 10 students graduated with the degree this weekend because it's so new and standards
+While fewer than 10 students graduated with the degree this weekend because it's so new and standards were just approved 90 freshmen have enrolled for fall.
+By comparison, 30 students are enrolled in the traditional computer science track.

 "We had a great year for such a new program and are looking forward to next year being even better," said Jim Whitehead, professor of computer science and one of the architects of the program.